dell/csm-docs/content/docs/release/_index.md

 - Powerstore has unnecessary sharedNFS related codes that affects performance
 - powerflex driver's replication does not search for correct volume name when name + prefix > 31 chars
 - CSM-Operator samples under ocp folder for PowerFlex is pointing to old sha id for SDC image
-- Snapshot class mentioned in documentation fails
+- CSM docs - Volume snapshot class mentioned in documentation has indentation issues and failing off
 - Broken referencelink on Support Matrix
 - CSM Authorization: Proxy server deployment is failing
-- Duplicate entries in Release notes
+- CSM Docs - Duplicate entries in Release notes
 - Repctl Failover Documentation is Unclear
 - replication missing permission in operator
 - Incorrect secret name mentioned for PowerScale installation using operator in OCP environment in CSM Docs